JonathanBerkeley/Quack/README.md

 Universal (works with any game) anti-cheat software, for defending videogames from cheats.
 Also contains other software for aiding in anti-cheat software development.
 <br>
-**Disclaimer:** This is a research project and not used to defend any real world games.
+**Disclaimer:** This is a research project and should not be used to defend any real world games.

 # Documentation
 https://docs.quack.ac